 All parameter inputs entered by the user are presented in orange cells in the model spreadsheet.
-The user must input demand and supply elasticity values as described below:6
+The user must input demand and supply elasticity values as described below:

 - 1. Price elasticity of supply: Represents the responsiveness of quantity supplied to changes in the price from an individual source.
 There is one price elasticity of supply for each of the sources of products.
 Typically, both subject and non-subject import sources have higher price elasticities of supply than the domestic source. - 2.
 Elasticity of substitution: Describes substitutability, or the extent of product differentiation, across all three sources.
-The higher the value, the more willing consumers are to switch from one supplier to another when the relative price increases.7 - 3.
-Price elasticity of industry demand: Represents the responsiveness of total industry demand to changes in the average price level.
-Model users should enter a negative value, so that total industry demand falls as all prices go up.
+The higher the value, the more willing consumers are to switch from one supplier to another when the relative price increases.